Aesthetica Short Film Festival: Awards

 All films in the Official Selection are in competition to receive a number of awards.
 These awards recognise outstanding talent in filmmaking practice.
 The winning films are selected by a jury of industry experts, and are presented at the Closing Night Awards Ceremony.
 ASFF is also a BAFTA-Qualifying festival, meaning short films that are screened may be eligible for a BAFTA award.

 Sponsored by BFI NETWORK and Film Hub North, the Polaris Award celebrates the achievements of a filmmaker based in the North of England.

-New for 2019, the Hijack Visionary Filmmaker Award recognises directors with exceptional vision and a unique cinematic voice.
-The winner receives a generous post production package for their next short film.
+Beginning in 2019, the Hijack Visionary Filmmaker Award recognises directors with exceptional vision and a unique cinematic voice.
+The winner receives a post production package for their next short film.

 Previous winners have gone on to achieve further award success, including Oscar wins (The Silent Child, Chris Overton in 2017 and Stutterer, Benjamin Cleary, in 2016).